|

 What is Interpreters United?

-Interpreters United / AFSCME 28 (WFSE) is the sole legal representative of spoken language interpreters who render services for HCA-Medicaid enrollees, DSHS and DCYF clients since 2010 organized and L&I since 2023 (see RCW 41.56.030(10)).
+Interpreters United / AFSCME 28 (WFSE) is the sole legal representative of spoken language interpreters who render services for HCA-Medicaid enrollees, DSHS and DCYF clients since 2010 (bargaining unit 1), injured workers and crime victims who have claims with L&I since 2023 (bargaining unit 2) and through DES contracts since 2025 (bargaining unit 3) in accordance with RCW 41.56.030(10) and RCW 41.56.157.
+On November 20, 2025, the Public Employment Relations Commission approved the merger of the three bargaining units into a single one.

 - Services rendered to HCA-Medicaid enrollees covered by our union contract are currently coordinated by the state's vendor Universal Language Services.